SIAT-IAT-355/A5-Final-Project-Proposal/README.md

 ## Instructions

-Your proposal must cover the following areas:
+Your proposal must cover the following areas. **But don't overthink it; many details will change as you learn more about your project.
+You just need to make some decisions and do some digging for now**:

 ### 1. Topic
 The **topic** refers to the broad area or field that your project will focus on.
 This is the overarching theme or domain under which your specific visualizations will fall.
+We highly suggest choosing a topic that you are passionate about or one that you enjoy.
 Some possible areas to explore include:
   - **Sports**: Analyze players' performances, team stats, or match outcomes.
   - **Health**: Visualize health trends, fitness data, or medical research outcomes.
   - **Entertainment**: Visualize trends in music, movies, gaming, or streaming services.